zed-industries/zed/docs/src/remote-development.md

 Once the server is initialized.
 Zed will create new SSH connections (reusing the existing ControlMaster) to run the remote development server.

 Each connection tries to run the development server in proxy mode.
-This mode will start the daemon if it is not runnning, and reconnect to it if it is.
+This mode will start the daemon if it is not running, and reconnect to it if it is.
 This way when your connection drops and is restarted, you can continue to work without interruption.

 In the case that reconnecting fails, the daemon will not be re-used.
 That said, unsaved changes are by default persisted locally, so that you do not lose work.
 You can always reconnect to the project at a later date and Zed will restore unsaved changes.